 They are the only team to ever go undrafted and win a championship.

 They blew out every team and were never down at the start of the team.
 This is a much-needed victory for the Linwood Panthers.
-So, for one last time go Panthers go!
+So, for one last Panthers go!

 Homecoming Dance Returns to MRHS by Erin Menerich

 On Friday evening, November 12th, 2021, Mainland students from all grade levels gathered to attend a homecoming dance organized by the Student Council.
 While there was a homecoming dance in the fall of 2019, there was no dance in 2020 due to Covid 19.
 Therefore, it was the first opportunity for both the Freshman and Sophomore class to attend a high school dance and a chance for upperclassman, who were unable to attend dances since the pandemic, to experience another or even their first high school dance.
 Tickets were priced at fifteen dollars per person, which covered dinner, pizza, mozzarella sticks, and more, as well as a DJ for music.
 434 people purchased tickets either before or at the dance, and 404 people were in attendance (the most people in attendance in the past ten years).
 While the dance was initially planned for the cafeteria, the turnout was overwhelming, so the dance had to be moved to the gym.
 I attended the dance but decided to interview other attendees to get their take on the dance, as well as those who decided not to attend to ask why.